JoeRibeiro/plankton_imager_classifier/README.md

 ## Getting Started
 ### Data set-up
 1. Download model weights from PLACEHOLDER.
 Two options are available, the `ResNet50-detailed` being more extensive with 49 different possible classifications, and the `OSPAR` model predicting XX classes.
 Store these into `/models/`
-2. For creating a final report, download the OSPAR data from [[`their website`]](https://odims.ospar.org/en/submissions/ospar_comp_au_2023_01/) and store in `/data/`
-3. Store your raw, unaltered Pi10-data into a preferable location.
+2. Store your raw, unaltered Pi10-data into a preferable location.
 We recommend storing it in `/data/`, but can be stored in any accessible location using the argument `--source_dir`
+3. For map creation, download the "EEA coastline for analysis" from the [European Environment Agency](https://www.eea.europa.eu/en/datahub/datahubitem-view/af40333f-9e94-4926-a4f0-0a787f1d2b8f).
+Store into `/data/`
+4. For map creation, download the "Marine and land zones: the union of world country boundaries and EEZ's (version 4)" from [Marineregions.org](https://www.marineregions.org/downloads.php#unioneezcountry).
+Store into `/data/`

 ### Anaconda set-up
 ```